Robert W. McChesney: Career

 After college, McChesney worked for a time as a sports stringer for United Press International (UPI) and published a weekly newspaper.
 In 1979, he was the founding publisher of The Rocket, a Seattle-based rock music magazine that chronicled the birth of the Seattle rock scene of the late 1980s and 1990s.

 McChesney began to report on the media itself and became an expert in the field, entering academic studies in this area.
 He did graduate work at the University of Washington, obtaining a PhD in Communications there in 1989.
 He was the Gutgsell Endowed Professor in the Department of Communication of the University of Illinois at Urbana–Champaign.
 He also taught at the University of Wisconsin–Madison.

 Assessment of the media

 McChesney said the term "deregulated media" was a misnomer.
 He described media organizations as a government-sanctioned oligopoly, owned by a few highly profitable corporate entities.
 They have legislative influence and control news coverage and can distort public understanding of media issues.

-In his article "Farewell To Journalism" (October 2012), McChesney described what he considered the deterioration of the current US media system; he said that this freefall threatens the democratic system itself.
+In his article "Farewell To Journalism" (October 2012), McChesney described what he considered the deterioration of the current U.S. media system; he said that this freefall threatens the democratic system itself.
 He highlights what scholars believe to be the key characteristics of healthy journalism, and says, "It is necessary...that the media system as a whole makes such journalism a realistic expectation for the citizenry."

 McChesney proposed a $200 annual Citizenship News Voucher to support journalism.

 A backer of Bernie Sanders's 2016 and 2020 presidential bids, McChesney was critical of how major news outlets covered Sanders's campaigns.